khalid-naami/khalid-naami.github.io/blog/2026-07-24-trump-netanyahu-epstein-files-iran-war-cover.md

 ---
-title: "War as a Shield: Trump, Netanyahu, and the Epstein Files"
+title: "War as a Shield: Trump, Netanyahu, and Epstein"
 description: "Analyzing how the U.S.-Israel confrontation with Iran serves as a political and legal shield for Donald Trump and Benjamin Netanyahu."
 authors: [khalid]
 tags: [Geopolitics, Political Economy, Middle East, US Foreign Policy, Israel, Iran]